 - Session Types

-These sessions are up to 40-minutes in length in total and include a live presentation and Q&A with the presenters who can also opt to include video Q&A, breakout groups or polls.
-They are broadcast at a specific date and time during the live conference and will be available for viewing on-demand after the live broadcast has concluded.
+These 15 – or 45-minute sessions include a live presentation and audience engagement, such as Q&A, breakout groups and/or polls.
+They are scheduled at a specific date and time during the live conference and will be available for viewing on-demand after the live broadcast has concluded.

 This track focuses on the sustainability impacts created by the construction, operation and management of campus facilities and grounds.
 Among other things, it includes sessions on energy and water use, carbon emissions, waste minimization, food service, low-impact transportation, biodiversity on campus lands, procurement of more sustainable products and more.